 Interpol issues Blue Corner Notice against Nithyananda

-The Gujarat Police had sent a request to the CBI, the nodal body for Interpol matters in India, seeking a Blue Corner Notice against Nithyananda, the officials said.
-"Interpol issued the Blue Corner Notice against the controversial godman this month," Deputy Superintendent of Police, Ahmedabad (rural), K T Kamariya, told PTI.

-The police said they are now working to get Interpol to issue a Red Corner Notice, a global arrest warrant, against Nithyananda.
-The Gujarat Police had registered an FIR against Nithyananda after two girls went missing from his ashram in Ahmedabad.
+"Police are trying to get a Red Corner Notice issued against the controversial godman, who is believed to have fled the country after registration of the FIR in November," said Deputy SP, Ahmedabad Rural police, K T Kamariya.
+The officer said the Interpol issued the Blue Corner Notice against Nithyananda in early January declaring him as "wanted".

+"Now, we are working to get a Red Corner Notice issued against the godman by the Interpol.
+For that procedure, we will acquire an arrest warrant from the court under section 70 of the CrPC," Kamariya told reporters here.
+He added that these details were mentioned in the chargesheet.

-He was charged with kidnapping and wrongful confinement of children to make them collect donations from followers to run his ashram.
-Nithyananda was earlier declared wanted by the Gujarat Police.
+Nithyananda and the women disciples--Pranpriya and Priyatatva who used to manage the affairs of his Hirapur ashram-- were slapped with the charges of kidnapping and wrongful confinement of children so as to make them collect donations from followers for running the ashram.
+While the women were arrested, Nithyananda has been on the run.

+The trio were booked under sections 365 (kidnapping), 344 (wrongful confinement), 323 (voluntarily causing hurt) and 504 (intentional insult with intent to provoke breach of peace) of the Indian Penal Code (IPC).
+"The section 14 of the Child Labour (Prohibition and Regulation) Act, 1986 was also invoked against them," the police officer said.

+Nithyananda is also an accused in an alleged rape case in Karnataka.
+"We have filed a chargesheet against the two women and Nithyananda, who was born as A. Rajasekaran, showing him as the key conspirator in the case.
+He has been declared as 'wanted'.
+Though he is believed to have fled the country, we don't have any specific information about his present whereabouts," said Kamariya.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)